 - a. the lesser of: - i.
-20% of the corporation's qualifying labour expenditures for the taxation year, incurred prior to May 6, 1998, in respect of eligible computer animation and special effects activities (ECA and SEA); and - ii. the amount of the corporation's Ontario computer animation and special effects tax credit limit as certified by the OFDC for all eligible productions for the taxation year; and - b.
-20% of the corporation's qualifying labour expenditures for the taxation year, incurred after May 5, 1998, in respect of ECA and SEA. - The tax credit limit of a qualifying corporation and all corporations associated with it, is \$333,000 for the 1997 calendar year, and \$500,000 in respect of eligible labour expenditures incurred after December 31, 1997 and before May 6, 1998.
-There is no limit on otherwise qualifying expenditures incurred after May 5, 1998. - A qualifying corporation is a Canadian corporation that performs ECA and SEA at its permanent establishment in Ontario, for an eligible production undertaken, or for a production under contract with the producer of the production; and - i. is not a Labour Sponsored Venture Capital Corporation; and - ii. cannot be controlled by one or more income tax exempt corporations. - Qualifying labour expenditure is the total of all amounts each of which is the eligible labour expenditure of the corporation in respect of an eligible production for the taxation year. - Eligible labour expenditures for a taxation year equal the lesser of:
+20% of the corporation's qualifying labour expenditures for the taxation year, incurred prior to May 6, 1998, in respect of eligible computer animation and special effects activities (ECA and SEA); and - ii. the amount of the corporation's Ontario computer animation and special effects tax credit limit as certified by the OMDC for all eligible productions for the taxation year; and b.
+20% of the corporation's qualifying labour expenditures for the taxation year, incurred after May 5, 1998, in respect of ECA and SEA. - b.
+20% of the corporation's qualifying labour expenditures for the taxation year, incurred after May 5, 1998, in respect of ECA and SEA. - Effective for expenditures incurred after May 4, 1999, the OCASE tax credit includes 50% of amounts paid to individuals in Ontario who are not employees of the qualifying corporation with respect to the qualifying activities performed in Ontario. - The tax credit limit of a qualifying corporation and all corporations associated with it, is \$333,000 for the 1997 calendar year, and \$500,000 in respect of eligible labour expenditures incurred after

-- a. the salaries or wages that are directly attributable to ECA and SEA, that are paid by the corporation after June 30, 1997 (but, no later than 60 days after the end of the corporation's taxation year) to certain individuals that report to the corporation's Ontario permanent establishment; and - b. the amount by which 48% of the prescribed cost of the ECA and SEA incurred by the corporation in respect of the eligible production exceeds government assistance, in respect of ECA and SEA, the cost of which is included in the cost or capital cost of the eligible production.
+- December 31, 1997 and before May 6, 1998.
+There is no limit on otherwise qualifying expenditures incurred after May 5, 1998. - A qualifying corporation is a Canadian corporation that performs ECA and SEA at its permanent establishment in Ontario, for an eligible production undertaken, or for a production under contract with the producer of the production; and - i. is not a Labour Sponsored Venture Capital Corporation; and - ii. cannot be controlled by one or more income tax exempt corporations. - Qualifying labour expenditure is the total of all amounts each of which is the eligible labour expenditure of the corporation in respect of an eligible production for the taxation year. - Eligible labour expenditures for a taxation year equal the lesser of: - a. the salaries or wages that are directly attributable to ECA and SEA, that are paid by the corporation after June 30, 1997 (but, no later than 60 days after the end of the corporation's taxation year) to certain individuals that report to the corporation's Ontario permanent establishment; and - b. the amount by which 48% of the prescribed cost of the ECA and SEA incurred by the corporation in respect of the eligible production exceeds government assistance, in respect of ECA and SEA, the cost of which is included in the cost or capital cost of the eligible production.